WangZishan/ADASE/README.md

 # **Allele Specific Expression in Alzheimer's Disease\**
 <br /><br />

-## Citation and contact
+## **Introduction**
 If you used or adapted our code in your study, please cite our paper [Under submission].

 If you run into issues, you can contact authors: zishan.wang{at}mssm.edu or kuan-lin.huang{at}mssm.edu.
-<br /><br /><br />
-## **Introduction**

 Five folders were listed, with each contains R code for a specific analysis.
 Each folder includes a corresponding explanatory section as following.
 <br /><br /><br />